History of the Jews in New York City: 1654–1800

+1800–1881

 An influx of German and Polish Jews followed the Napoleonic Wars in Europe.
-The increasing number of Ashkenazim led to the founding of the city's second synagogue, B'nai Jeshurun, in 1825.
+B'nai Jeshurun, New York City's second synagogue and its first Ashkenazic synagogue, was founded in 1825.
 The late arrival of synagogues can be attributed to a lack of rabbis.
 Those who were interested in training as a Rabbi could not do so in America before this part of the century.
 Several other synagogues followed B'nai Jeshurun in rapid succession, including the first Polish one, Congregation Shaare Zedek, in 1839.
 In 1845, the first Reform temple, Congregation Emanu-El of New York opened.
 New York City would later become host to several seminaries of various denominations, where rabbis could be ordained, by the 1920s.

-By this time numerous communal aid societies were formed.
+Jewish days schools began to appear in the 19th century across the United States, the first being the Polonies Talmud Torah in 1821.
+Numerous communal aid societies were also formed.
 These were usually quite small, and a single synagogue might be associated with more than a few such organizations.
 Two of the most important of these merged in 1859 to form the Hebrew Benevolent and Orphan Asylum Society (Jewish orphanages were constructed on 77th Street near 3rd Avenue and another in Brooklyn).
-In 1852 the "Jews' Hospital" (renamed in 1871 Mount Sinai Hospital), which would one day be considered one of the best in the country, was established.
+In 1843 German Jews in New York established B'nai B'rith In 1852 the "Jews' Hospital" (renamed in 1871 Mount Sinai Hospital), which would one day be considered one of the best in the country, was established.

-Jewish days schools began to appear in the 19th century across the United States, the first being the Polonies Talmud Torah in 1821.
+When the Civil War started about 7,000 Jews fought for the Union and about 1,500 for the Confederacy.
+After the Civil War, New York Jews were more religiously split with a Reform movement rising in popularity.